 Serving over 100,000 customers across 25 different countries, Stripe is the payment processor of our generation.
 Valued at $9 billion, Stripe keeps their financials close to their chest, however, analysts estimate that the company handles $20 billion in transactions per year.
 Not bad for a company that only launched in 2011.

 Stripe works in partnership with global brands such as Adidas, Facebook, and Salesforce.
 Backers of Stripe include PayPal founder Elon Musk and Marc Andreessen of Andreessen Horowitz, Visa, and American Express.

 The Stripe Ecosystem

-The payment processor’s ease of setup and ability to integrate with third-party tools, products, and apps creates an ecosystem that allows for all areas of a business to work seamlessly together.
+The payment processor’s ease of setup and ability to integrate with third-party tools create an ecosystem that allows for all areas of a business to work seamlessly together.
 Let’s take a closer look at the different components of the Stripe Ecosystem.